Getting Help for PTSD and PTSD Treatment

 I work with a cognitive or top-down approach, which addresses the mechanisms of trauma and PTSD and how they relate to your personal story.
 This portion of therapy will provide you with a road map, and it will change your perspective on your condition.
 This approach will help ease the blame, guilt, shame, self-reproach, and embarrassment which are inherent to the Post-Traumatic Stress condition.

 The other portion of therapy consists of working with the body, the somatic part, or a bottom-up approach.
 It is the body that holds our emotional charge, and it’s also where residue is stored.
-By tracking body-sensations and giving it expression, your emotional charge can be processed.
+By tracking body-sensations and giving them expression, your emotional charge can be processed.

-Helping People with PTSD; Post-Traumatic Stress Therapy
+Helping People with PTSD: Post-Traumatic Stress Therapy

 Each session utilizes both cognitive and somatic approaches depending on your unique needs.
 Using both approaches in a single session is necessary to integrate the body and the mind.

 Trauma and its effects are bound by the story of what happened to us, core emotions of fear, anger or sadness, a loss of control, and a sense of overwhelm and helplessness.
-In terms of the nervous system – it is a breach of boundaries of the capacity to hold, contain and process – a break in the normal flow of resilience between activation and relaxation.
+In terms of the nervous system, it is a breach of boundaries of the capacity to hold, contain and process– a break in the normal flow of resilience between activation and relaxation.

-Containment, Boundaries and Processing; Treatment for Post-Traumatic Stress
+Containment, Boundaries and Processing: Treatment for Post-Traumatic Stress

 This is where the work starts.
 When you are feeling overwhelmed, the first thing that needs to be done is to start giving that feeling boundaries, or contain it, before you can start processing your Post-Traumatic Stress.
-If boundaries are not re-established and respected, you will continue to experience an overflow of emotions, which is extremely damaging.
+If boundaries are not reestablished and respected, you will continue to experience an overflow of emotions, which is extremely damaging.

-By working with me, you will learn how to build up your ability to remain within your internal conflict, paving the way for us to address and process the emotional residue related to your personal story.
+By working with me, you will learn how to build up your ability to remain with your internal conflict, paving the way for us to address and process the emotional residue related to your personal story.

 We will work on establishing a healthy sense of self and setting boundaries by addressing the core emotions of anger, fear, and sadness.
 This is done by slowing down the process as we go along, while I provide a sense of safety and the resources you need to heal.